nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-query-and-form-tab.md

 {{! multiexcerpt name='jsf-ui-target-package-requirement-in-content-view'}}

-Select the Nuxeo JSF UI target package in your [Application Dependencies]({{page page='application-dependencies'}}) for the Content View feature to be available.
+Select the Nuxeo JSF UI target package in your [Application Definition]({{page page='application-definition'}}) for the Content View feature to be available.

 {{! /multiexcerpt}}